Kristina01111000/WordPressTheme/README.md

 	- Not putting downloaded code or pictures online
 	- css file is called style.css on wordpress, not custom.css
 	- several files have different names between wordpress and initial html
+	- had to put background pictures in inline, would not work in css file